ebremstedt/script_table/README.md

 ## Team up!

 Divide into groups of 2-3 people, with people you haven't previously worked with.
+Ask Erik Bremstedt to add you as a collaborator on this github repo.

 ## Your starting JSON